-For example, if you are buying a 30% share in a home valued at £300,000, you would be paying £90,000.
-This means you could put up a 5% deposit of £4,500, and get a mortgage to cover the remaining share.
+For example, if you're buying a 30% share in a home valued at £300,000, you would be paying £90,000.
+This means you could put up a 5% deposit of £4,500 and get a mortgage to cover the remaining share.

 The remaining 70% would still be under ownership of the local housing association, but you would be given the option to increase your share in future.
-Your mortgage repayments would be much lower, but you would still have to pay rent on the share of the house you don’t own.
+Your mortgage repayments would be much lower, but you would still have to pay rent on the share of the house you do not own.